PRMA-PRMA/TARDIS/README.md

 ## Overview

 TARDIS (Temporal Analysis and Radiological Display Interactive System) is a lightweight, local, web-app-like viewer for NIfTI (Neuroimaging Informatics Technology Initiative) files.
-It supports both CINE (4D) and traditional 3D NIfTI formats, providing a user-friendly interface for medical imaging professionals and researchers to view and interact with neuroimaging data.
+It supports both CINE (4D) and traditional 3D NIfTI formats, providing a user-friendly interface for medical imaging professionals and researchers to view and interact with imaging data.

 ## Features